toshikisaitoh/EnumPermGraphs/README.md

 ```
 Permutations represent permutation diagrams of permutation graphs.
 Each permutation is a canonical form of a permutation graph, that is, the permutations have one to one correspondence to the permutation graphs.
 You can see the part of the results in [[2]](2)

 We use an implementation of modular decomposition which is developped by Fabien de Montgolfier.
-You can see the program as [here](https://github.com/vbraun/graph-modular-decomposition).
+You can see the program [here](https://github.com/vbraun/graph-modular-decomposition).

 ## References